 This ground breaking initiative commenced with the 2014 AFL Finals and has now been promoted across major events including the Spring Racing Carnival, NRL finals, Australian Open Tennis, Surf Australia and the 2015 World Cup of Cricket – using donated advertising space, and supported by sporting codes and broadcasters – including on ground signage, television and radio broadcasts.

 The initiative encourages Australians to get the facts about their alcohol consumption from the DrinkWise website, to assist consumers in making positive choices about how they drink.
 The website provides a range of information, including a standard drinks calculator, an interactive health tool, and practical tips and advice about moderation and responsible drinking.

 Since 2009, DrinkWise has had an ongoing partnership with the Sport Australia Hall of Fame (SAHOF) and part of this initiative involves the filming of SAHOF members remembering some of their favourite sporting moments.
 Featuring Ian Healy, Wally Lewis, Leigh Matthews, and Kevin Sheedy, the commercials showcase how important iconic sporting moments are to Australians, serving as a reminder to viewers that if they’re consuming alcohol while watching sport, to do so in moderation, so they too can recall the great ‘moments’.

-In summer 2017/18, DrinkWise partnered with the Melbourne Stars cricket team – in the video below Melbourne Stars players discuss their favourite moments of the game.
+In summer 2017/18, DrinkWise partnered with the Melbourne Stars cricket team – the video below features Melbourne Stars players discuss their favourite moments of the game.